Pleasant Grove, Alabama: History

 It was established in 1889 but incorporated as a city on January 16, 1934.
 The incorporation came about by reason of a rather unusual circumstance.
 The town sits on land honeycombed by coal mines.
 For many years, the residents had relied on water wells for their water supply.
 As years passed and more mining was done, Pleasant Grove found itself confronted with a problem.
 Residents would sometimes go to their well to draw water only to find there was none.
 The water had gone into the mines.

 During the mid to late 1930s, the Federal Government had a program for financing the building of local water systems.
 In exploring the possibility of securing such funds, it was revealed that in order to secure such financing a community must be legally incorporated.
 At this time the incorporation became a reality.

 The first appointed Mayor of Pleasant Grove was W.P.
 Stone.
 The city is governed by a mayor and five council members who serve four-year terms.
 Elections for city officials is held during the summer of each leap year with four-year terms beginning the first Monday in October.
 The area known as Pleasant Grove, Alabama was first homesteaded in September 1836.
 Pleasant Grove is in Jefferson County.
 Although no one seems to know when or exactly how the town came by its name, old documents indicate that at least part of this area was called Pleasant Grove as early as 1884.
 Pleasant Grove was made up of four communities which included Frog Pond, Lizard Ridge, Cottage Hill, and Pleasant Grove.

 The city was damaged by large tornadoes in 1956, 1977, 1998, and 2011.

 Government

-The city is governed by a mayor, currently Jerry Brasseale, and five-member council.
-All city officials are elected to four-year terms on leap years.
-The council meets the first and third Monday of each month at Pleasant Grove City Hall.
-Council members as of 2020 include Yolanda Lawson, Philip Houston, Eric Calhoun, Kevin Dunn, and Ray Lassiter.
+Pleasant Grove is governed by a mayor and a five-member city council.
+The city government is located at 501 Park Road, Pleasant Grove, Alabama 35127.

+As of 2026, the mayor is Yolanda Lawson.
+The city council members listed by the city are Regina Vann Williams, Geno Brown, Ray Lassiter, J. Stevens Wilkerson, and Jacquese Gary.
+Williams is listed as mayor pro tem.